-What you must pay when you get these Services that are covered for you services 🍑 "Welcome to Medicare" preventive visit There is no coinsurance, The plan covers the one-time "Welcome to Medicare" copayment, or preventive visit.
-The visit includes a review of your health, as deductible for the well as education and counseling about the preventive services "Welcome to Medicare" you need (including certain screenings and shots), and preventive visit. referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare"
+🍑 "Welcome to Medicare" preventive visit

+The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.